mrdevet/PygamePlus/docs/_api/pygameplus.md

 End the event loop.

-This does not immediately end the event loop, but will end the loop at the end of the current iteration.

-This will have no effect if the event loop has not started.
+This does not immediately end the event loop, but will end the loop at the <br />end of the current iteration.<br />    <br />This will have no effect if the event loop has not started.

 ### `from_pygame_coordinates(pygame_x, pygame_y=None)`

-Convert a point in the pygame coordinate space to the same point in the active screen's coordinate space.
+Convert a point in the pygame coordinate space to the same point in <br />the active screen's coordinate space.

 ### `get_active_screen()`